 - Loss of employee (for a variety of reasons) and the need to begin the expensive rehiring process.

-Due to the effect, mental health issues have on employee’s professional lives, businesses should consider implementing few tactics to encourage employees to remain in good mental health in workplace.
-Check out 9 potential tactics you can utilize to potentially safeguard your employees and businesses from the fallout of lingering mental health issues in the workplace.
+Due to the effect, mental health issues have on employee’s professional lives, businesses should consider implementing few tactics to encourage employees to remain in good mental health in the workplace.
+Check out 9 potential tactics you can utilise to potentially safeguard your employees and businesses from the fallout of lingering mental health issues in the workplace.

 Health Insurance With Good Mental Health Policies: